Retirement Social Security

 Although collecting spousal Social Security benefits from your ex-partner can give your budget some breathing room, the amount is likely not enough to live on.

-Whether you’re still working your regular job or you’ve picked up a retirement-friendly side gig to make extra money, you can still collect spousal benefits based on your partner’s record.
+Whether you’re still working your regular job or you’ve picked up a side gig to supplement your social security, you can still collect spousal benefits based on your partner’s record.

 However, your overall benefit amount will be reduced if you receive benefits before your full retirement age.
 Your full retirement age is based on the year you were born and can range from age 66 (born in or before 1954) to age 67 (born in 1960 or later).